-Fisher Asset Management, LLC (the "Company") acts as investment sub-adviser to one or more Undertakings for Collective Investment in Transferable Securities (the "Funds").
+Fisher Asset Management, LLC (the "Company") acts as investment manager or sub-manager to one or more Undertakings for Collective Investment in Transferable Securities (the "Funds").

-In such capacity, it is a delegate of the investment manager(s) to the Funds, which has been authorised by the Central Bank of Ireland (the "Central Bank") or another EU national regulatory authority to act as the investment manager to the Funds.
+In such capacity, it is a delegate of the managers or investment manager to the Funds, which has been authorised by the Central Bank of Ireland (the "Central Bank") or another EU national regulatory authority to act as the manager or investment manager to the Funds.